nate-thegrate/get_hooked/README.md

 Unlike a typical `State` member variable, Get objects persist throughout changes to the app's state, so a couple of missing `removeListener()` calls might create a noticeable performance impact.
-Prefer calling `Ref.watch()` to subscribe to updates.
+Prefer calling `ref.watch()` to subscribe to updates.

-When a `GetAsync` object's listeners are removed, it will automatically end its stream subscription and restore the listenable to its default state.
-A listenable encapulated in a Get object should avoid calling the internal `ChangeNotifier.dispose()` method, since the object would be unusable from that point onward.
+A `static` or globally-scoped object should avoid calling the internal `ChangeNotifier.dispose()` method, since the object would be unusable from that point onward.